Endogen/Telegram-Kraken-Bot/README.md

 - __retries_counter__: Number of times a Kraken API call will be retried if option `retries` is enabled
 - __single_price__: If `true`, no need to choose a coin in `/price` command.
 Only one message will be send with current prices for all coins that are configured in setting `used_coins`
 - __single_chart__: If `true`, no need to choose a coin in `/chart` command.
 Only one message will be send with links to all coins that are configured in setting `used_coins`
-- __min\_order\_size__: Dictionary of all order size limits for every coin.
-You can not create an order with a smaller volume then defined in this setting.
-These values should be the same as defined by Kraken on [this](https://support.kraken.com/hc/en-us/articles/205893708-What-is-the-minimum-order-size-) website
 - __webhook_enabled__: _Not used yet_
 - __webhook_listen__: _Not used yet_
 - __webhook_port__: _Not used yet_